thinkstack-co/terraform-modules/modules/azure/vnet/README.md

 - **Network Security Groups**: Pre-configured NSG for service endpoint security
 - **Flow Logs**: Optional VNet flow logs with storage account and Network Watcher integration
 - **Traffic Analytics**: Optional traffic analytics with Log Analytics workspace integration

-- **Flexible Configuration**: Create new or use existing resource groups and Network Watchers
+**Note**: This module requires an existing resource group.
+Use the separate resource group module to create and manage resource groups.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>